Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Load list: table of appliances with watts and hours

-Step 1: List Every Load
+Step 1: List Every Single Load

-Step 2: Get Watts for Each
+Step 2: Determine the Watts for Each Appliance

 Step 3: Estimate Hours per Day